Mei Nee Cheong

-She served as vice president, and executive committee member of the Islamic Council of Victoria for eight years.
+Sherene served as Vice President and Executive Committee Member of the Islamic Council of Victoria for eight years.

-To date she has conducted over 1000 information sessions on Islam to diverse audiences ranging from the Flying Fruit Fly Circus School to the Australian Federal Police.
+Formerly a chemistry and physics teacher, Sherene has taught in many states across Australia with over 20 years of experience in the sector.
+To date, she has conducted over 1,000 information sessions on Islam to diverse audiences ranging from the Flying Fruit Fly Circus School to the Australian Federal Police.

 Sherene has been involved in intercultural dialogue since 2001 and is passionate about building bridges with the wider community.

 In December 2007, Sherene was selected by The Age newspaper as one of Melbourne’s 100 Most Influential people

 In 2016, Sherene was selected as ‘Muslim Woman of the Year’ at the Australian Muslim Achievement Awards (AMAA).

 In January 2018, Sherene was awarded a Medal of the Order of Australia (OAM).

 Sherene has worked closely with educators to align IMA’s education programs to the National and Victorian Curriculum.
 She is often called upon to conduct incursions at schools for student audiences as well as professional development for teachers across Victoria and other states.